Rock-Village.com

 Susan and Rod run Brookhill.
 Our 'room' actually consisted of the bedroom and bathroom, a small kitchen, a dining area, a library room, and a living room with a fireplace.

 Noticing the portraits on the walls, we asked if they were of anyone in particular.
 Yes, in fact, they are - some of Susan's ancestors.
-They were painted by her Great-Great-Grandfather, who painted the official portrait of President Harrison in the National Portrait Gallery.
+They were painted by her Great-Great-Grandfather, who painted the official portrait of President William Henry Harrison in the National Portrait Gallery.
 How cool is that? !!

 Susan inherited the artistic abilities, and it was evident in the decorating.
 Notice the quilt on the wall, with flowers?
 She made that.
 I didn't ask how much of a fabric stash she has, but I expect we could compare yardages.
 There were also little decorations here and there, such as an old fashioned bit made to look like a pair of glasses, and bird figurines at the top of windows.